 If a WHERE clause is specified, the WHERE expression is evaluated for each row in the input data as a boolean expression.
 Only rows for which the WHERE clause expression evaluates to true are included from the dataset before continuing.
 Rows are excluded from the result if the WHERE clause evaluates to either false or NULL.

 For a JOIN or INNER JOIN or CROSS JOIN, there is no difference between a constraint expression in the WHERE clause and one in the ON clause.
-However, for a LEFT JOIN or LEFT OUTER JOIN, the difference is very important.
-In a LEFT JOIN, the extra NULL row for the right-hand table is added after ON clause processing but before WHERE clause processing.
-A constraint of the form "left.x=right.y" in an ON clause will therefore allow through the added all-NULL rows of the right table.
-But if that same constraint is in the WHERE clause a NULL in "right.y" will prevent the expression "left.x=right.y" from being true, and thus exclude that row from the output.
+However, for a LEFT or RIGHT or FULL OUTER JOIN, the difference is very important.
+In an outer join, the extra NULL rows for non-matched rows on the other operand are added after ON clause processing but before WHERE clause processing.
+A constraint of the form "left.x=right.y" in an ON clause will therefore allow through for the added all-NULL rows.
+But if that same constraint is in the WHERE clause, a NULL in one of "right.y" or "left.x" will prevent the expression "left.x=right.y" from being true, and thus exclude that row from the output.

 Once the input data from the FROM clause has been filtered by the WHERE clause expression (if any), the set of result rows for the simple SELECT are calculated.
 Exactly how this is done depends on whether the simple SELECT is an aggregate or non-aggregate query, and whether or not a GROUP BY clause was specified.